John Sewell: Tenure

-Sewell was portrayed as a radical in the media and was dubbed "Mayor Blue Jeans" by the Toronto Sun while denim, which Sewell wore to city council meetings as an alderman, was still considered an identifier of the counterculture.
+Sewell was portrayed as a radical in the media, and was dubbed "Mayor Blue Jeans" by the Toronto Sun because denim, which Sewell wore to city council meetings as an alderman, was still considered an identifier of the counterculture.
 As an environmentalist famous for riding his bicycle to council, he opposed the development of banking and convention centres in the central business district that would become the hallmark of the mayors who followed.
 Sewell also established himself as a leading critic of the Toronto Police by demanding greater accountability to the public.
 He was a leading defender of gay rights and endorsed the activist George Hislop's 1980 candidacy for city council while it was rare for public figures to express support for gay rights.

 In the 1980 election, after two years of controversy, pro-development Conservatives and Liberals encouraged and united behind the candidacy of Art Eggleton who was presented as the establishment candidate.
 Although Sewell maintained the support of many Red Tories, reform Liberals, and New Democrats and won more votes and a larger share of the vote than in 1978, he lost the mayor's office to Eggleton.